 A couple of months after my grandfather died, I heard news that my friend had crossed over.

-I knew she was sick and that she was getting treatment but I didn’t quite have a grasp on how serious the situation was.
+I knew she was sick and getting treatment but I didn’t quite have a grasp on how serious the situation was.
 I feel like I was talking to her about her grand plans at the end of one week and then hearing news about her passing early the next.

 My mind started flashing back to hearing her voice over the phone – she would always tease me for being on time to the minute if we planned a call.
 And then the real kick in the guts came when I remembered that I missed a call from her one evening, just a couple of days before she died.
-I still have that voice message because I can’t bring myself to delete it.
-I still have text messages from her because I can’t bring myself to delete them either.
-I have voice recordings (we were working together so that’s not as creepy as it probably sounds) that every now and again, I accidentally hit play on in the Garage app on my computer.
+I still have that voice message because I can’t bring myself to delete it; I still have text messages from her because I can’t bring myself to delete them either; I have voice recordings (we were working together so that’s not as creepy as it probably sounds) that every now and again, I accidentally hit play on in the Garage app on my computer.

 Why didn’t I answer that call?
 Logically, I know why – I was on another call.
 I saw it coming through, heard the message afterwards and noted she said not to worry about calling back.
 So I didn’t.
 Why didn’t I call back?

 I know the guilt I feel and continue feeling isn’t logical.
 But I still feel it.
 Just as I did when I first found out she was gone.